System Maintenance Advisory

-Between August 31 and September 11, 2020, your Entity Administrator will receive an email from DOJ’s secure user management system (DIAMD) with instructions on how to create an account in JustGrants.
+Your Entity Administrator will receive an email from DOJ’s secure user management system (DIAMD) with instructions on how to create an account in JustGrants.
 Once they have registered, they will be able to invite all Entity Users and assign their various roles.

 After your Entity Administrator has added you to JustGrants, you will receive an email from “[email protected]” with instructions on how to create an account in DOJ’s secure user management system.

-During the initial onboarding process, your entity’s SAM.gov Electronic Business Point of Contact (E-Biz POC) will be designated as the Entity Administrator in JustGrants.
+During the initial onboarding process, your entity’s SAM Electronic Business Point of Contact (E-Biz POC) will be designated as the Entity Administrator in JustGrants.
 To identify your E-Biz POC, visit SAM.gov, select “Search Records,” enter your entity information, and then view “POCs” (including the E-Biz POC) within the Entity Profile.

 There are six foundational roles created to ensure Entity Users have the authority and ability to carry out specific requirements and tasks.
-Review the “JustGrants User Roles Guide” to become familiar with the various Entity User roles.
+Review the JustGrants User Roles Guide (February 2021) to become familiar with the various Entity User roles.